Sahira-m/AdministrationDoor-c/Readme.md

 Cards must be SAVED in FILE!
 In other words, after restarting, all cards must be read out and remain

 Branch with alternative implementation: make a version WITHOUT dynamic memory allocation (and no static array either...but you should still manage "infinitely" many cards !).
 That means you get to read ONE AT A TIME

-all the time from file, more info https://youtu.be/GqKZFzM9COA

-Good code, best practices, etc